 More expensive treadmills tend to be sturdier than the lower-priced ones.
 If you’re a smaller person with a chilled running style, this may not be an issue!
 If you’re a wild runner or a large person, you may be uncomfortable with the treadmill’s frame being less solid.

-Many warranties for lower-end treadmills are only 90-days.
+Many warranties for lower-end treadmills only cover 90 days.
 More expensive treadmills will offer a longer warranty.

 What Should I Look For When Buying A Treadmill For Under $500?

 This really depends on you, but there are some staples you should be keeping an eye out for when shopping for the best treadmills for under $500.

 - Different preset programs (even if only a few)

 - An adequate motor (minimum 2.0 HP for walking, 3.0 HP for running)

 - Speeds up to 10 mph for running

 - Make sure the weight capacity is sufficient for you

 - Auto-stop feature